lake-wg/authz/draft-ietf-lake-authz.md

 Even upon reception of a successful voucher response from W, if the verification of CRED_U fails, the EDHOC session is aborted.
 In this scenario, the EAD item in EAD_3 is processed as a pre-verification item {{I-D.ietf-lake-edhoc-impl-cons}}.

+In case V fails to obtain CRED_U, the session is aborted.

 ### Message 4 {#m4}

 #### Processing in V  {#V_4}